Tracking Protostellar Variability in Massive Protoclusters with ALMA: I. Insights from QUARKS and MaMMOtH: Data Reduction Methods

 \subsection{Continuum Imaging}

 To minimize discrepancies in \textit{uv}-plane sampling arising from differences in ALMA configurations and the Earth’s rotation among epochs, and to ensure reliable flux comparisons, we constrained the \texttt{uvrange} parameter during imaging within the \textit{tclean} task.
 Based on the \texttt{Amplitude v.s.
-UVWave} distributions of each epoch, we identified and applied a common overlapping \textit{uv}-range specific to each source.
+UVWave} distributions of each epoch, we determined the common overlapping \textit{uv}-range for each source by selecting the maximum shared \textit{uv} coverage across all available epochs.
 The same \textit{uv}-range was used across epochs for a given source, but it could differ between sources.
 This procedure matches the baseline coverage in the \textit{uv}-plane, thereby improving the cross-epoch consistency of the images.
 Our method provides a simple solution for the current data.
 Previous studies \citep[e.g.,][]{2019Francis,2020Francis,2022Francis} suggest that a more careful consideration of the \textit{uv}-plane would be necessary in certain contexts, such as when the differences in array configuration between epochs are significant.

 Initial continuum images for each epoch were generated using the \textit{tclean} task in CASA 6.6.1.17 with \texttt{briggs} robust weighting of 0.5.
 The Multi-scale Multi-Frequency Synthesis (\textit{mtmfs}) deconvolution algorithm was adopted with \textit{nterm} of 2.
 This algorithm improves wideband imaging by simultaneously modeling both spectral and spatial structures, restoring extended emission, and enhancing overall image fidelity.
-During the cleaning process, masks were automatically generated using the \texttt{auto-multithresh} algorithm, with input parameters recommended by the guides\footnote{\url{https://casaguides.nrao.edu/index.php/Automasking_Guide_CASA_6.6.1}} for the 12-m array (C-5 configuration).
+During the cleaning process, masks were automatically generated using the \texttt{auto-multithresh} algorithm, with input parameters recommended by the guides\footnote{\url{https://casaguides.nrao.edu/index.php/Automasking_Guide_CASA_6.6.1}} for the 12-m array (C-5).
 The image size was set to [900, 900] pixels with a pixel scale of 0.05\arcsec, and the \textit{pblimit} parameter was set to 0.2.

 An iterative cleaning strategy was adopted, involving three successive runs of \textit{tclean} with progressively lower threshold values.
 The initial \texttt{threshold} was set to approximately five times the rms of the dirty image.
 After the first round of cleaning and phase-only self-calibration, the \texttt{threshold} was reduced to about three times the rms.
 Following the second round of cleaning and the second phase-only self-calibration, the final \texttt{threshold} was set to 2–3 times the rms.